Joldnine/stanford-cars-classification/README.md

     ```
 2. Remove my sample images under the folder `./dataset/test/`.
 Put images (must be jpg files) inside.

-3. Paste the fact labels into file `test_labels.txt` with the order of sorted file names in step 2.
+3. Paste the fact labels, ie. y_true, into file `test_labels.txt` with the order of sorted file names in step 2.

 4. Go through the Jupyter notebook `model-evaluation.ipynb`.
 It will download other necessary files and run the model on your private test dataset.
 Eventually, metrics including accuracy and confusion metrics will be presented in the notebook.